jdeolive/geotools-old/spike/web/sphinx/source/examples/imagelab.rst

 Prompting for input data
 ------------------------

-We use one of GeoTools' data wizards, **JParameterListWizard**, to prompt for the two input files:
+We use one of GeoTools' data wizards, **JParameterListWizard**, to prompt for the raster file and the shapefile that will be displayed over it:

    .. literalinclude:: ../../../../../demo/example/src/main/java/org/geotools/demo/ImageLab.java
       :language: java